The FutureSciTech LeadersSummit

-The Summit is an academic Honors Program for top high school students who want to become scientists, engineers, technologists or medical innovators.
+The Summit is the nationally recognized Academic Honors Program for top high school students who want to become scientists, engineers, technologists, and entrepreneurs.

-Organized around ten core pillars, the Summit explores the most important ideas, discoveries, and challenges shaping the 21st century.
+Organized around eleven core pillars, the Summit inspires future leaders with the most important ideas, discoveries, and challenges shaping the 21st century.

-The Summit is sponsored by the National Leadership Academies, which supports America’s high-achieving high school students through career and focus-area programs and services.
+The Summit is sponsored by the National Leadership Academies, which for 13 years has inspired America's best high-achieving high school students to reach for the stars .

 Delegates in the auditorium